iNeoO/vue-multi-select/README.md

 [https://github.com/IneoO/vue-multi-select](https://github.com/IneoO/vue-multi-select)

-## What's new in v4.3.0
+## What's new in v4.4.0
-To disable the possibility to unselect an option (only in singleSelect)
+Set possible to use slot-scope, thx to [landofcash](https://github.com/landofcash) renderTemplate is no more Supported

 ## Dependencies
 - required: Vuejs >= 2.x